Admin Guide: Using PowerShell with the Azure Information Protection unified client

 A Windows account that can sign in interactively.

-An Azure AD account, for delegated access.
-For ease of administration, use a single account that's synchronized from Active Directory to Azure AD.
+a Microsoft Entra account, for delegated access.
+For ease of administration, use a single account that's synchronized from Active Directory to Microsoft Entra ID.

 For the delegated user account:

 Requirement Details Label policy Make sure that you have a label policy assigned to this account and that the policy contains the published labels you want to use.

 If you use label policies for different users, you might need to create a new label policy that publishes all your labels, and publish the policy to just this delegated user account.

 Decrypting content If this account needs to decrypt content, for example, to reprotect files and inspect files that others have protected, make it a super user for Azure Information Protection and make sure the super user feature is enabled.
 Onboarding controls If you have implemented onboarding controls for a phased deployment, make sure that this account is included in your onboarding controls you've configured.